alexgolec/tda-api/docs/auth.rst

 Fetching a Token and Creating a Client
 --------------------------------------

-``tda-api`` provides an easy implementation of the client-side login flow in the ``auth`` package.
-It uses a `selenium
+``tda-api`` provides an implementation of the client-side login flow using the terminal in the ``auth`` package.
+It outputs a URL that you can visit using a web browser, and then expects you to paste the URL into the program.
+It returns a fully-configured :ref:`client`, ready to send API calls.
+It also handles token refreshing, and writes updated tokens to the token file.

+.. autofunction:: tda.auth.client_from_login_flow_terminal

+Once you have a token written on disk, you can reuse it without going through the login flow again.

+.. autofunction:: tda.auth.client_from_token_file

+The following is a convenient wrapper around these two methods, calling each when appropriate:

+.. autofunction:: tda.auth.easy_client

-<https://selenium-python.readthedocs.io/>`__ webdriver to open the TD Ameritrade
-authentication URL, take your login credentials, catch the post-login redirect, and fetch a reusable token.
+``tda-api`` also provides an easy implementation of the client-side login flow using a `selenium <https://selenium-python.readthedocs.io/>`__ webdriver to open the TD Ameritrade authentication URL, take your login credentials, catch the post-login redirect, and fetch a reusable token.
 It returns a fully-configured :ref:`client`, ready to send API calls.
 It also handles token refreshing, and writes updated tokens to the token file.

 These functions are webdriver-agnostic, meaning you can use whatever